Coachuhar/MercuryConfigurator/README.md

 * Thanks to Biddle's Escape for the coffee
 * And Jay and Tom for the company
-* And to Zach for giving me an interesting project to work on
+* And to Zach for the project and Mercury